June 11, 2020

 Evidence of cryoturbation includes irregular and broken horizon boundaries, sorted rock fragments, and organic soil materials existing as bodies and broken layers within and/or between mineral soil layers.
 The organic bodies and layers are most commonly at the contact between the active layer and the permafrost.

-Accumulation of secondary carbonates
+k Accumulation of secondary carbonates

 This symbol indicates an accumulation of visible pedogenic calcium carbonate (less than 50 percent, by volume).
 Carbonate accumulations exist as carbonate filaments, coatings, masses, nodules, disseminated carbonate, or other forms.